-What do you want to accomplish in your career and how do you go about realising it?
+What do you want to accomplish in your career and how do you go about realizing it?

 (Originally published in Accounting and Business.)

 After the great fire that levelled London in 1666, one of the world’s most famous architects, Christopher Wren, was commissioned to rebuild St Paul’s Cathedral.
 As the story goes, Wren came upon three bricklayers and asked: ‘What are you doing?’
 The first man replied: ‘Laying bricks.’
 The second said: ‘Building a wall.’
 And the third replied: ‘Building a cathedral.’
 It is not difficult to imagine whose work held the highest meaning and provided the most satisfaction.

 As a professional, you undoubtedly work long and hard hours.
 But why?
 What gives your work meaning?
 What is the larger contribution you want to make?
 Are you laying bricks or building a cathedral?